Gokulapriya15/Phase-2-NM-Project-/README.md

 Accepts input via:

-Raw text
+1.Raw text

-File path
+2.File path

-Web URL
+3.Web URL

 Automatically loads a saved model or trains a new one